CHIBA KOREAN ELEMENTARY AND MIDDLE SCHOOL IN JAPAN

 Since 1972, annual juried student art exhibitions showcasing work from both Japanese schools and Korean schools in Japan has provided meaningful opportunities for increasing mutual respect and understanding.

-In December 2016, Chiba Korean Elementary and Middle School hosted the 45th Student Art Exhibition with artwork from elementary through high school student artists.
-At the exhibition, Chiba Mayor Toshihito Kumagai spotted two pieces of artwork by high school students of Korean ancestry.
+In December 2016, Chiba Korean Elementary and Middle School hosted the 45th Student Art Exhibition with artwork from elementary through high school students.
+At the exhibition, Chiba Mayor Toshihito Kumagai spotted two pieces of artwork by high school students of Korean ancestry expressing objection to the Japanese government’s position regarding “comfort women” issues.
 Student Yon-Su Jo’s artwork, What Requires Reparations, expressed her opposition to the flawed 2015 “comfort women” agreement between the Republic of Korea and Japan, while student Ae-Hyang Kang’s piece, The Force to Conceal the Truth and the Strength to Fight Against It, voiced the significance of restorative justice for the survivors of Japanese military sexual slavery.
-Referring to their artwork expressing objection to the Japanese government’s position regarding “comfort women” issues, on April 27, 2017, Mayor Kumagai announced his decision to cut annual city funding for Chiba Korean Elementary and Middle School.
-This amounted to a loss of 500,000 JYP (around $4,757 USD in 2017), some of which had been used to organize the annual exhibition.
-The Education for Social Justice Foundation (ESJF) raised $5,000 USD to make up for the lost funding.
-Since then, ESJF has supported this school.
-In response to this injustice, the principal, Yusop Kim, said, “It’s wrong to repress the students’ freedom of expression and to bring politics to interfere with education.”
-In May 2017, Mayor Kumagai won re-election to a third four-year term.

 Throughout the school’s history, as with most Korean schools in Japan, Chiba Korean Elementary and Middle School has endured ongoing state-sanctioned educational injustices based on ethnicity.